• Home

 Sweet Moroccan green tea with mint is offered everywhere.

 At a camel milk cooperative, we get to see a mom camel milked while her baby stands by patiently.
 The warm milk is sweet and custardy.
-Yogurt made from the milk is said to be especially good.
+Yogurt made from the milk is especially good.
 Camel milk is highly nutritious, stays fresher longer than cow’s milk and is an important food source in the area.
 (Camel meat is popular as well, of course.)
-Date nut coffee and other local products from cooperative farmers are also available.
+Date nut coffee and other local products from local cooperative farmers are also available.

 DSC_0168 (640x427) DSC_0172 (2)